calum-mcg/pi-hometemperature/README.md

 Therefore, the most accurate hypothesis function is where the coefficients (θ) produce the minimum value from the cost function.

 In this project, polynomial regression was performed using [Scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html), a machine learning library for Python.
-In order to perform regression with time, the time date variable was converted into seconds from start
+In order to perform regression with time, the time date variable was converted into seconds from start.

 ## Areas for improvement